singlestore-labs/demo-ridesharing-sim/README.md

 - `/cities`: Get list of cities.

 Not that the `city` query parameter can be used to filter results for a specific city in each of these requests.

+Under the hood, the API server makes connections to both SingleStore and Snowflake, and runs the appropriate queries against the selected database.
+You can see the various queries defined for each database in the `server/service/` directory.

 ### Configuration